 - Chewing gum base – Gum base can be vegan, but it can also contain animal products.
 There’s no way of knowing without Mentos telling us.

 - Glycerol – Glycerol can also be vegan, as it can come from plant sources.
 However, it can (and often does) come from animal sources.
 Again, there’s no way of telling from the label.
 I contacted Mentos, and was told that it comes from vegetables, so the glycerol is vegan.

-- Natural flavors – An umbrella term for a ton of ingredients.
+- Natural flavors – Artificial flavors are vegan, but “natural flavors” is an umbrella term for a ton of ingredients.
 Natural flavors can be vegan, but also might not be.

 - Artificial colors – Artificial colors are technically vegan to me, but many vegans avoid them because there’s animal testing surrounding them.
 Take a quick look at this post about if artificial colors are vegan, then decide where you stand on them.